Trusted WordPress tutorials, when you need them most.

 Create SeedProd theme

-SeedProd offers pre-built theme templates to choose from.
+SeedProd offers pre-built theme templates from which to choose.

 Simply hover over a template and click the orange tick button to select a theme.